 The sealing surfaces of check valves, eg: the ball and o-ring seat in ball types and the plug and seat in diaphragm types, must be clean and smooth to provide a perfect seal.
 Use no lubricants on sealing surfaces.

-6.7 Hose/Flexible Connector Lines
+6.7 Hose Lines

-Periodically inspect all hose and flexible connector lines for cracks or weak spots which may develop with aging.
-Faulty lines must be replaced.
-Hoses and flexible connectors must be protected from strain, freezing, or mechanical damage.
+Periodically inspect all hose lines for cracks or weak spots which may develop with aging.
+Faulty lines should be replaced.
+Hose should be protected from strain, freezing, or mechanical damage.